Menu Close

 12. Swim at Pirita beach north of Tallinn.

-If it is summer and fine weather, you can of course swim here, and at other times of the year you might take a refreshing walk.
+If it's summer and the weather is nice, you can of course swim here, and at other times of the year you might take a refreshing walk.
 Pirita beach is 6 kilometres long.
 Walk 11 min from the old town to Vira Keskus 5, 14 min by bus and then walk again 7 min.

 13. Book a cruise to the cool city of Tallinn.